 Discoveries in Color: The Art of Carlos Cruz-Diez

 Carlos Cruz-Diez is a world-renowned artist and one of the greatest living figures in kinetic and op art.
-He creates interactive, immersive works that invite viewers to reconsider how they perceive the world—and at 94 years old, he continues to evolve as an artist, employing the newest digital technology in his Paris atelier, where he works with his children, grandchildren, and a team of craftspeople who help bring his ideas to life.
+He creates interactive, immersive works that invite viewers to reconsider how they perceive the world—and at 94 years old, he continues to evolve as an artist, employing the newest digital technology in his Paris atelier, where he works with his children, his grandchildren, and a team of craftspeople who help bring his ideas to life.

 Cruz-Diez was born in Caracas, Venezuela, in 1923.
 As a young man, he studied applied arts and then worked as an illustrator and creative director before moving to Europe; he settled first in Barcelona and then, in 1960, in Paris, as he built his career as an artist.
 Today, he is considered one of the most influential modern thinkers in the realm of color.
 His dynamic, immersive creations can be found in museums around the world, including New York’s Museum of Modern Art, the Tate Modern in London, and the Centre Pompidou in Paris.